 Kung Pao Chicken

 Kung Pao Chicken – best-ever Chinese Kung Pao Chicken, spicy, savory and so good with rice.
 Easy recipe and BETTER than takeout!

 This Kung Pao Chicken recipe was originally posted on Nov 18, 2007.
 Updated with new photos.

-Kung Pao is a cooking technique originated from the Sichuan province of China; the authentic Sichuan Kung Pao Chicken (宫保鸡丁) or Gong Bao Ji Ding calls for the staple Sichuan peppercorn for the numbing flavor, however, the version popular outside of Sichuan has since been adapted to many regional variations.
-For examples: in Malaysia, Kung Pao chicken we get in 90% of so-called Chinese restaurants in the United States is the heavily Americanized version that appears gooey, greasy, and sweet.
-You will also find all kinds of vegetables in the dish such as carrots, water chestnuts, celery, zucchini, and even broccoli.
+Kung Pao is a cooking technique originated from the Sichuan province of China; the authentic Sichuan Kung Pao Chicken or “Gong Bao Ji Ding” calls for Sichuan peppercorn for the numbing flavor, however, the version popular outside of Sichuan has since been adapted to many regional variations.
+The Kung Pao chicken we get in 90% of Chinese restaurants in the United States is the Americanized version with vegetables such as carrots, water chestnuts, celery, zucchini, or broccoli in the dish.

 I tried to keep my Kung Pao Chicken recipe as authentic as possible, but feel free to tone down the quantity of dried chilies as you wish.
 I wanted to share the secret ingredient of Kung Pao chicken, which is vinegar in the sauce.
 It gives that subtle yet characteristic touch to complete the Kung Pao flavor.
+Enjoy!